IanStarnes/Barbara-And-Ian/Postlabs/Reactors Lab Report.md

 From test 1 to test 5, all the experiments used a consistent reactor volume of 0.00254 m3.
 Additionally the flow rate was kept the same at 380 mL/min (100 RPM).

-Test 6 is where the experiment is modelled as a PFR.
-The length  of the tubing was 12.5 ft and the inner diameter 0.03125 ft.
-Thus the volume is calculated to be 0.000271 m3.
-The flow rate was also at 380 mL/min.

 ###### Test 1: CMFR with no baffles
-Test 1, the reactor is modelled as a CMFR with a stirrer in the center on a high speed.
+Test 1, the reactor is modeled as a CMFR with a stirrer in the center on a high speed.
 The concentration for the tracer is 100 g/L and the volume added was 765 microliters.

 ###### Test 2: Two baffles with 2 holes of 7.74 mm diameter (taped)